zfett/zfett/README.md

 ![Github Profile Banner](https://i.imgur.com/zPXYQkE.jpg)
----

 ## ✨ About Me
-Hello, my name is Zachary and I am a 19-year-old web developer, graphic designer, and CIS student at Eastern Kentucky University.
+Hello, my name is Zachary and I am a web developer, graphic designer, and Gen. CIS student at Eastern Kentucky University.
 I've been doing design (both web and graphic) for close to 6 years now.
 Right now, I'm focused on my education, so my projects are few and far between but I still try to keep active every now and then!

 ## 📖 Current Projects
 Below is a list of the projects I'm working on or are a part of: